Vague definitions seem to cloud the business world.

 In meetings, emails, and other communication channels, employees with different specializations may not know everything about every aspect of the company.
 But in the field of business operations, this vagueness might be more of a blessing than a curse.
 Business operations is an emerging field that serves to fill in the gaps between the processes and responsibilities of operating a business.

-Business operations function as an overarching plan or map for your business.
+A Business operation functions as an overarching plan or map for your business.
 From investors to executives to employees, operations involve every aspect of operating a business.

 Operations include many moving parts, from personnel, to physical equipment, to goals.